So you’ve created an awesome mobile app.

 Keep track of not only the number of crashes that occur but wherein the user process they happen helps to improve the performance of your app and therefore the overall user experience and retention rate.

-You can identify the cause and rate of crashes with our mobile analytics solution UXCam.
+You can identify the cause of crashes with our mobile analytics solution UXCam, for example on which devices they occur:

 If you offer an option to upgrade your app to a premium version and/or a paid version, tracking not only the number of upgrades but their timing – how long does it take for a user who has installed and/or registered for the app to take to upgrade?